-Members who go to an in-network pharmacy should present their Moda ID card.
+Members who go to an in-network pharmacy should present their Moda ID card and pay the prescription cost sharing as required by the Plan.
 There will be no claim to submit.

 A member who fills a prescription at an out-of-network pharmacy that does not access Moda's claims payment system will need to submit a request for reimbursement by completing the prescription medication claim form, which is available on the Member Dashboard or by contacting Customer Service.